doctea/parameters/README.md

   - select from available ParameterInputs, and set Amount % modulation
   - ParameterInputViewItem is a graphical display of input

+## Options

+- -DPARAMETER_INPUTS_USE_CALLBACKS to use callbacks for parameter input value changes in ParameterInputDisplay, instead of polling from menu

 # Current status

 ## Currently working